ETF Movers on Friday: TAN and PTL

 About ARRY

 Array Technologies, Inc. is a provider of solar tracking technology to utility-scale and distributed generation customers, who construct, develop and operate solar photovoltaic (PV) sites.
-Its segments include Array Legacy Operations and STI Legacy Operations.
-Its products are a portfolio of integrated solar tracking systems comprised of software and hardware that include component parts such as steel tubing, steel supports, drivelines, center structures, electric motors, motor controller assemblies, bearing assemblies, gearboxes and electronic controllers, referred to as a single-axis tracker.
+The Company's segments include Array Legacy Operations and STI Legacy Operations.
+Its products are a portfolio of integrated solar tracking systems comprised of software and hardware that include component parts such as steel tubing, steel supports, drivelines, center structures, electric motors, motor controller assemblies, bearing assemblies, gearboxes and electronic controllers, commonly referred to as a single-axis tracker.
 Its flagship tracker uses a patented design that allows one motor to drive multiple rows of solar panels.
 Its products and services include Tracker Systems; DuraTrack HZ v3; Array STI H250; Array OmniTrack, and SmarTrack Software.
 SmarTrack is a range of software and control-based products designed for utility-scale solar sites.
-It is also a provider of solar racking and structural solutions.

 About the author